aaronke/Practice-Makes-Perfect/integer-to-english-words /integer-to-english-words.md

 ~~~

 ## Analysis
-At the beginning, I wrongly thought each module is divided by 2 digits.
+**Method 1 Tuitive:** At the beginning, I wrongly thought each module is divided by 2 digits.
 But the truth is that each module should be divided by 3 digits.
 And with 3 digits, we share the same method.

 Another difficulty is to distingwish the situations: `1)`, `2)` and `3)` could be discussed specifically.
 But for the result we could apply generlized method (Deal with 3 digit per loop).